 A critique of the technocracy is that technocrats disregard the will of the people.
 A valid critique given that almost a quarter of many markets are (temporarily) sacrificed for reasons of risk management that are very debatable if you treat the virus as a multi-factorial and structural problem in socioeconomic systems of today.
 Problems I tried to dissect a little in this article and previous ones.

 So even if technocrats are better suited to deal with the complexities of our socioeconomic systems then the sentimentality of politicians, there still has to be an ongoing critical debate into the nature of what makes a technocrat right to begin with?
-That someone has earned his or hers qualifications does not make him or her right, it only gives the person position of power to play the authoritarian role in their given professions in the given socioeconomic systems of their given society.
-Why follow these advice’s blindly when there are people like Max Weber who has some real critiques on the bureaucratic apparatus, like consensus forming, and how a technocrat becomes to be a technocrat?
+That someone has earned his or hers qualifications does not make him or her right, it only gives the person positional power to play the authoritarian role in their given professions in the given socioeconomic systems of their given society.
+Why follow these advice’s blindly when there are people like Max Weber who has some founded critiques on the bureaucratic apparatus, like consensus forming, and how a technocrat becomes to be a technocrat to begin with?

 A group of technocrats that claims to know what to do, sounds highly unreliable to me.
 A scientist would say he or she does NOT know, cause a real scientist would say, I think, that the complexity of how society goes forward from here on, is so enormous, that we would only know in retrospect what to do.
 Maybe time travellers are the answer?
 Xd Just like history tells us in retrospect all the steps to the point we are now at which makes sense.
 However, in the heat of the moment, science is not equipped to give us answers, because science would be humble enough to claim it does not know in times of flux in which the best approach is to take during calamities.
 When the mat is pulled from our feet, we need to learn how to fly, and this is something you do with more then just your intellect.
 Therefore, my message is just that we should be careful with a technocracy that claims it knows what it is doing because scientists are meant to go slow by rationalising about life and using data in retrospect.
-This rational part of the intelligent center works slower then for example the sensitivities of the electromagnetic fields of ones heart among other possible sources of dealing with reality.
+This rational part of the intelligent centre works slower then for example the sensitivities of the electromagnetic fields of ones heart among other possible sources of dealing with reality or life threatening situations.
 In a calamity situation you have to trust on pure instinct and intuition, while having a game plan, still alert on instinct to make efficient and effective decisions in the moment otherwise you simply perish due to lethargy, cognitive dissonance and stumbling of stairs.
 Rather then thinking about how the tsunami of calamity will hit you exactly, it is better to just run up hill maybe or just let it happen going full on amor fati, finding peace with dying rather then bringing everyone along, so called safe heaven boat trip?

 And in times where things are speeding up, there is a call for common sense I believe and looking and listening to more then just following empirical data.
 It does not make sense to solve today’s crises with more (collective) debt, you do not need to be a scientist or an economist to get that.
 Any farmer can feel that it is not a sustainable and viable option to run a farm in that way.